qmk/qmk_firmware/docs/reference_glossary.md

 * [Space Cadet Shift Documentation](features/space_cadet)

 ## Tap
 Pressing and releasing a key.
-In some situations you will need to distinguish between a key down and a key up event, and Tap always refers to both at once.
+In some situations you will need to distinguish between a key down and a key up event, while a Tap always refers to both at once.

 ## Tap Dance
 A feature that lets you assign multiple keycodes to the same key based on how many times you press it.